alcuinon/ASPNETMVCExampleWithDB/README.md

 1. `Data Source=YourServerName` is the Server Name
 1. `Initial Catalog=YourDBName` is the Database Name

-to get the ServerName do this
+to get the Connection String do this

 1. On your Visual Studio Go to View -> Click Server Explorer
 2. It will show a side panel, click the Connect to Database Icon